AmyHudson/AmyHudson.github.io/_pages/about.md

   - /about.html
 ---

-This is Dr. Amy Hudson's home on the web!

-I am currently a Scientific Computing Initiative (SCINet) ORISE Postdoctoral fellow with the USDA ARS.
+I am a climate-ecosystem scientist and a postdoc in the [Scientific Computing Initiative Network (SCINet)](https://scinet.usda.gov/) at USDA-ARS.
 I have a PhD in Natural Resources from the University of Arizona.
-My research examines interactions between climate and ecosystem phenology at broad spatial scales.
-I am currently investigating the role of climate and circulation patterns in driving the distribution of vector-borne disease (VSV and West Nile) outbreaks across North America.
+My research examines how climate impacts [dryland ecosystems across the globe and the spread of livestock diseases across North America](https://scinet.usda.gov/stories/2021/04/15/Hudson.html).